Print articles are used for creating content that is used for output to print. They are edited in the Print editor.

 Recognizing article components

-Article components that are empty appear as a gray box containing their name.
+- A component that is empty appears as a gray box containing its name.

 Each component is treated separately

 From a technical point of view, each article component is treated separately.
 This means that even though you can select text that spans multiple components (and for example copy that text), the following actions are not supported:

 - Applying a paragraph style to multiple components

 Components can be added or removed.
 For more information, see Adding or removing article components in the Print editor of Content Station Aurora.

 Anchored objects as article components